Download our FREE smartphone app today!

 Remote Working Etiquette

-The following guidelines are designed for Years 11 and 13 and should help if you need to work at home.
+The following guidelines are designed for all students, should you need to work at home.

 What is expected of me

 You are expected to complete and submit for all tasks set by your teachers by the given deadlines.
 Your tasks will be set on Microsoft Teams or Edmodo and your teacher will use these platforms to monitor your completion of the tasks and to provide feedback.
 You will be given ‘hard’ deadlines, meaning that you must meet them.

 If your teacher is concerned that you may be falling behind, they will first contact you on Teams and check that you are ok, that you understand and make sure you have enough support to complete the work.
 This is exactly as they would do at school.

 Just like at school, if your teacher is very concerned that you aren’t logging into Teams and completing work, despite them having communicated with you, they will contact your parent or carer and raise the concerns with them.

 The best way for you to manage your workload at home is to follow your timetable closely.
 Your teachers will provide you with plenty of work to help you to do this.

 How can I get help from my teacher?